kuangyu0801/seminar-ws20/README.md

 Operational methodologies focus DQ assessment on identifying the issues for which their improvement approach works best.
 One of the main contributions is the identifica- tion of a set of relevant dimensions to improve and the description of a few straightfor- ward methods to assess them.
 For example, TDQM is a general-purpose methodology and suggests a complete set of relevant dimensions and improvement methods that can be applied in different contexts.
 Complete methodologies are extremely helpful in providing a comprehensive frame- work to guide large DQ programs in organizations that process critical data and at- tribute to DQ a high strategic priority, such as banks and insurance companies.
 On the other hand, they show the classical tradeoff between the applicability of the method- ology and the lack of personalization to specific application domains or technological contexts.
 Being high-level and rather context independent, complete methodologies are only marginally affected by the evolution of ICT technologies and, over time have been revised to encompass the variety of data types, sources, and flows that are part of modern information systems.
 For example, the IP-MAP model of TDQM has evolved to IP-UML in order to manage the growing complexity of systems in terms of processes and actors.
 However, its role and use within the overall framework of TDQM has not changed significantly.
-Economic methodologies complement other methodologies and can be easily posi- tioned within the overall framework provided by any complete methodology.
+Economic methodologies complement other methodologies and can be easily positioned within the overall framework provided by any complete methodology.
 Most audit and improvement methodologies have a cost evaluation step (see Table XI).
 However, they mostly focus on the cost of DQ initiatives, while a complete cost-benefit analysis should also consider the cost of doing nothing—the cost of poor data quality, which is typically of an organizational nature.
 Economic methodologies focus on both aspects.
 In CDQ, the overall evaluation of the cost of poor quality is further developed to take into account the fact that the same quality improvement can be obtained with different priorities and paths and the minimization of the cost of the data quality program is the main criterion to choose among alternative improvement processes.
 The methodology suggests that different improvement processes can iden- tified as paths of data- and process-driven techniques applied to the data bases, data flows and document bases involved in the improvement.
 Then, the costs of the different processes should be evaluated and compared, to select the minimum-cost process.
 (這段講到經驗可以跳過)